 Bronx Music Heritage Center, 1303 Louis Niñe Blvd, Bronx, NY 10459

-The foremost plena group in New York, Los Pleneros de la 21, joins Bronx Arts Ensemble teaching artists to explore the political meaning of plena in conjunction with protest songs from other cultures.
+The foremost plena group in New York, Los Pleneros de la 21, joins resistance singer Taína Asili to explore the political meaning of plena in conjunction with her own original protest songs.